-- will the health professional be able to comply with these conditions? - do they properly reflect the level of public protection which the Panel had in mind?

-• will they work if the health professional changes jobs?
+- will the health professional be able to comply with these conditions? - are the conditions proportionate and do they provide properly reflect the necessary level of public protection which the Panel had in mind? - will they work if the health professional changes jobs?